aristotelesbr/lennarb/guides/middlewares/readme.md

 # Middlewares

+This guide shows how to use middlewares in Lennarb.

+## What is a middleware?

 Middlewares are functions that are executed before the request handler.
 They are useful for tasks such as authentication, authorization, logging, etc.

+## Default middlewares

 The Lenna use two default middlewares: `Lenna::Middleware::ErrorHandler` and `Lenna::Middleware::Logging`